-- The epic planning managers are responsible for determining when the availability needs of their cells will require to launch a recruitment round.
-They communicate this need as much as possible in advance to the recruitment managers and the CEO - ideally at least 1 month before the availability is required, to provide enough time to complete the round.
+- The epic planning managers are responsible for determining when the availability needs of their cells will require launching a recruitment round.
+They communicate this need as much as possible in advance to the recruitment manager and the CEO - ideally at least 1 month before the availability is required, to provide enough time to complete the round.

 - The CEO publishes the job ad, which direct candidates to submit the recruitment form.

-- The CEO informs all recruitment managers of the upcoming start of a recruitment round, and creates a workflow board to track the progression of the round's process.
+- The CEO informs the team's recruitment manager of the upcoming start of a recruitment round, and creates a workflow board to track the progression of the round's process.

-- The recruitment managers who participate to the recruitment round include a ticket in their upcoming sprint for it, and note on the comments of the workflow board how many newcomers they are looking for.
+- The recruitment manager includes a ticket in their upcoming sprint for it, and mentions in the comments of the workflow board how many newcomers they are looking for.

-- The candidatures are available to the recruitment managers immediately upon submission, without filtering.
-Each sprint manager assigns 1/X of the unassigned candidatures to themselves (the oldest submissions, with
+- The candidatures are available to the recruitment manager immediately upon submission, without filtering.
+The recruitment manager assigns the unassigned candidatures to themselves, starting with the oldest submissions.

 Pre-selection of candidates for interviews¶

-Recruitment managers do a pre-selection of candidatures, to invite for an interview.
+The recruitment manager does a pre-selection of candidatures to invite for an interview.
 It is a very basic filter over the candidatures - we don't want to be too selective at this stage, as it can still be quite hard to tell whether a candidate would be a good fit just from that information.
-So there are few criterias, but they are strict - if a candidate fails to pass any of these, they are eliminated:
+So there are few criteria, but they are strict - if a candidate fails to pass any of these, they are eliminated:

 Contribution to third party projects¶